Home Community News Allan Gardens Farmers’ Market Arrives One Week after Final Encampment Eviction

 This comes just eight days after the final dismantlement of the encampment in Allan Gardens on Oct.
 18 — where nine of the remaining unhoused people were offered housing support, and two people refused and were displaced.

-Chris Moise, councillor for Ward 13, Toronto Centre, referred to the encampment in Allan Gardens as “one of the most difficult files to navigate” since he took office, on his website in an October update.
+Chris Moise, city councillor for Ward 13, Toronto Centre, referred to the encampment in Allan Gardens as “one of the most difficult files to navigate” since he took office, on his website in an October update.
 The park’s encampment has been long standing, Frontline community worker and advocate, Diana Chan McNally says she remembers its establishment dating back to the beginning of the COVID-19 pandemic.

 “It’s changed over the course of time.
 People have moved out, people have also died.
 There’s been a lot of flux in that space over the years,” Chan McNally said.
 “But in 2023 the city decided that it was going to be one of their priority encampments.”